 We use foreign currency forward exchange contracts to manage certain foreign currency risks.
 We enter into these contracts to hedge our exposure to foreign currency exchange rate variability in the expected future cash flows associated with certain third-party and intercompany transactions denominated in foreign currencies forecasted to occur within the next two years.
 We also use these contracts to hedge portions of our net investments in certain non-U.S. subsidiaries against the effect of exchange rate fluctuations on the translation of foreign currency balances to the U.S. dollar.
 In addition, we use foreign currency forward exchange contracts that are not designated as hedges to offset transaction gains or losses associated with some of our assets and liabilities resulting from intercompany loans or other transactions with third parties that are denominated in currencies other than our entities' functional currencies.
 Our foreign currency forward exchange contracts are usually denominated in currencies of major industrial countries.
-We diversify our foreign currency forward exchange contracts among counterparties to any one of these entities.
+We diversify our foreign currency forward exchange contracts among counterparties to minimize exposure to any one of these entities.

-Cash dividends to shareowners were \$390.7 million in 2017 (\$3.04 per common share), \$378.2 million in 2016 (\$2.90 per common share) and \$350.1 million in 2015 (\$2.60 per common share).
-Our quarterly dividend rate as of September 30, 2017 is \$0.76 per common share (\$3.04 per common share annually), which is determined at the sole discretion of our Board of Directors.
+Cash dividends to shareowners were \$440.8 million in 2018 (\$3.51 per common share), \$390.7 million in 2017 (\$3.04 per common share) and \$378.2 million in 2016 (\$2.90 per common share).
+Our quarterly dividend rate as of September 30, 2018 is \$0.92 per common share (\$3.68 per common share annually), which is determined at the sole discretion of our Board of Directors.